tftp-go-team/hooktftp/README.md

 This is server inspired by [puavo-tftp].
 It's written in Go in the hope of being faster and more stable.

-It's intented to be used with [PXELINUX][] for dynamic mac address based boots.
+It's intented to be used with [PXELINUX][] for dynamic mac address based boot configurations.
+This can be very useful in [LTSP][] enviroments.

 ## Usage